input-output-hk/partner-chains-smart-contracts/docs/SIPs/01-UpdateStrategy.md

 MerkleRoot from a previous version.

-This method of forwarding all of `FUELProxyPolicy`'s validations to some proxied minting policy allows one to update the system.
-Indeed, provided we have sufficient governance mechanisms, one may arbitrarily change the distinguished UTxO which holds the collection of proxied minting policies to modify the sufficient conditions for when `FUELProxyPolicy` mints.
+This method of forwarding all of `FUELProxyPolicy`'s validations to some proxied minting policy allows one to update the system in the sense that provided we have sufficient governance mechanisms, one may arbitrarily change the distinguished UTxO which holds the collection of proxied minting policies to modify the conditions for when `FUELProxyPolicy` mints.
 In particular, this allows one allows one to modify the `FUELProxyPolicy` without changing its currency symbol.
 See section [3.3.](#33-alternative-designs) for discussion on the importance of this.

 ### 3.3 Alternative designs
 We discuss alternative designs.